tikv/website/content/blog/client-futures.md

 Over the years, the futures library has changed a lot.
 A lot of older code was developed using the 0.1 series of releases and has not been updated.
 The more recent versions are the 0.3 series (futures-preview on crates.io).
 The reason for this divergence is that there are a lot of changes between 0.1 and 0.3.
 0.1 is fairly stable, whereas 0.3 has been evolving rapidly.
 In the long term, 0.3 will turn into 1.0; parts of the library are moving into std, and the first parts have recently been stabilized (e.g., the `Future` trait).

 We want the Rust client to work with stable compilers, so we limited the core library to only use features which are stable or would be soon.
 We did use async/await in our documentation and examples since it is so much more ergonomic, and will eventually be the recommended way to program asynchronously in Rust.
 As well as avoiding async/await in our library, we also depend on crates which use futures 0.1, which means we needed to use the compatibility layer a lot.
 Therefore, this might not be a totally typical migration.

-You can see the whole conversion in [this PR](https://github.com/tikv/client-rust/pull/41).

 I'm not an async expert and I think there might be ways we could make this migration (and the code in general) more idiomatic.
 If you have suggestions, please let me know on [Twitter](https://twitter.com/nick_r_cameron).
 If you'd like to contribute a PR, that would be even better!
 We would love to get more people involved with the [TiKV client](https://github.com/tikv/client-rust).